 Because Attack of the Cybermen is all set up and no payoff.
 It’s quite clear from about ten minutes into the second episode that Saward – I mean, Paula Moore – had no idea what to do with the everything he put in motion.
 Which is why he locks the Doctor up, introduces some of the most useless aliens the series has ever seen to reel off multiple threads of exposition, and has everything his mercenaries/criminals/hard guys have planned come to naught when he can’t be arsed with them anymore.
 I mean, really, would it have hurt to let them escape in the time ship?
 It’s not as if Saward was averse to loose ends in his other scripts.
 Additional to which, of which more later, killing off Brian Glover is a crime from which no good can come.
 As David Fincher later discovered.
 Eric later suggested the deaths represented a “poignant moment” but he struggles to sound like he believes it himself.

 And yet.
 Episode One is pretty good, and pretty well paced in respect of the sometimes-patchy switch to forty-five minutes.
 True, there’s one of those extended filler TARDIS sequences that were a bane of early to mid-80s Who (whatever you can say about the McCoy era – and I can say a lot – Cartmel largely ditched them).
-It’s particularly suspect for foisting entirely unbelievable dread of being hit by Halley’s Comet on Peri.
+It’s particularly suspect for foisting entirely unbelievable dread of being hit by Halley’s Comet on Peri (this seems unlikely for other reasons besides the TARDIS' sturdiness/distance from it).
 Despite that, and the character dynamic generally working against them, Colin Baker and Nicola Bryant have a natural chemistry that just sometimes is able to come through (Peri’s reaction to the now working chameleon circuit).

 And Colin’s great fun here.
 Yes, I know, some of you checked out immediately at my even suggesting as much, but he’s energetic and engaged, and I rather like the aforementioned farting chameleon circuit and his tussle with Lytton’s fake plod cohorts (his rising from beneath the garage floor wearing a policeman’s helmet always makes me laugh).
 “Shoot him, Peri” only doesn’t work because Peri seems to take the instruction seriously.
 But yes, he’s very keen to destroy stuff, which he’ll be doing a lot more of.
 To wit, when the Doctor uses his sonic lance on a Cyberman, the expression on his face is alarmingly close to the fake Trial evidence when he’s exultantly holding an axe over the Hyperion 3’s wrecked communications room.